kennedy-rain/d8modules/README.md

+# d8modules
+D8 custom modules for ISU Extension and Outreach sites

+Installation Note:
+pubs_entity_type uses the slick and blazy modules.
+These 2 modules use libraries.
+They should be installed in the web/libraries folder.
+It's probably possible to install them using composer, however, for now, you need to install them manually, or in our case, using the install script.
 This module creates the skeleton for a block type that is to be used to recreate the functionality of Bean Cards.
 The Block is called Content Cards and contains four fields; body, title, images, and urls.
 <br/>
 <br/>